Legromorph/radarr-cf-search/README.md

 ### 🔹 Sonarr
 - Works similarly to Radarr, but on the **episode** level:
   - Episodes with a lower quality score than required are tagged and queued for search.
-  - Series already tagged are skipped.
-  - When all series are tagged, all tags are cleared to restart the process.

 ---